 Step 4 - See results from all endpoints in seconds:

-Action1 is a free Cloud-based Endpoint Security Platform, which is free for up to 100 endpoints.
+Action1 is a free Cloud-based Endpoint Security Platform.
 Among hundreds of other built-in features, it allows to automate tracking of software installations across the entire network of endpoints and enable proactive response to this very common threat.
 This article explains how to automate tracking of installed new software using Action1 and also shows the alternate way of manual review procedure, for organizations that are not able to utilize Action1 in their environments.